-Skiing out in the backcountry, while fun, requires a lot of preparation.
+Skiing in the backcountry is amazing, but it requires a lot of preparation.
 You need gear that both holds up to the elements and helps you along on your journey.
-That is where the items in this guide shine.
+And bindings are an essential part of reaching that goal.

 1. G3 Ion 10